CodeGeek6969/Python_projects/README.md

 [shedular] : this is a simple notification program in python which will give notifation while the python script is running.

+[prime_number] : this will display all the prime no. between 1 to 100. the code is effective yet simple to understand

 Getting Started

 Clone this repository: